-- Painter’s tape (If you lack painters tape you can substitute masking tape by applying the masking tape and stick it on the table or your pants first to help make the tape slightly less sticky)
+- Painter’s tape (If you lack painter's tape you can substitute masking tape—be sure to stick the tape on the table or your pants first to help make the tape slightly less sticky)

 DIY Painted Shoes Instructions

-- Find a pair of high heel shoes that you no longer wear, and that you would not mind painting.
+- Find a pair of high heel shoes that you would not mind painting.
 Clean the entire bottom of the shoe with dish soap and a cloth.
 Make sure to really scrub away any grime or sticky residue that might be on the shoes to help ensure the paint will stay on the shoes.
 Allow the shoes to fully dry.

 - Place the shoes on a drop cloth to prevent paint from dripping anywhere.

 - To make painting your shoes easier, you can apply painter’s tape around the edge of each shoe’s heel to help you paint only on the bottom heel of the shoe.
-If you are painting suede shoes do not apply tape as it may wreck the fabric of the shoe, in this case, you will have to be more careful when painting so it is best to try painting a suede shoe once you have practiced first on a leather shoe first.
+If you are painting suede shoes do not apply tape as it may wreck the fabric of the shoe.
+In this case, you will have to be more careful when painting so it is best to try painting a suede shoe once you have practiced first on a leather shoe.

 - If you wish you can paint one clear coat of paint enamel or clear nail polish for extra durability.